 Prior to teaching I was actively involved in teaching children physical activities, in particular, swimming, gymnastics and athletics.
 I have always had a passion for contributing to the development of children and have a very strong passion for children progressing and developing.
 My desire to become a teacher also stemmed from having such an influential primary school teacher myself.
 I find each child’s individual learning styles and their very own uniqueness fascinating; it is a pleasure to inspire and motivate the children on our collective learning journeys.

 I am currently a Year 3 teacher, which will be my second year spent in Year 3.
 This year as well, I will be supporting leading mathematics across school.
 This will involve overseeing and supporting the teaching of mathematics across school.

-I am really looking forward to learning all about our topic “Walk like an Egyptian”, with the children.
-I am fascinated with the history, cultures and lifestyles of Ancient Egyptians and am really looking forward to providing the children with a really insightful and inspirational knowledge and understanding of this and other areas of the curriculum.
+I am really looking forward to learn all about our topic “Viva Espana”, with the children.
+I am fascinated with the culture and history of Spain and am really looking forward to providing the children with a really insightful and inspirational knowledge and understanding of this and other areas of the curriculum

 Information About Our Homework:

 Our weekly handwriting is based upon a different letter of the alphabet and age appropriate words that begin with that specific letter.
 We are focusing on teaching the children the correct letter formation, size, orientation and use of cursive handwriting, as well as writing the letter on the line.

 We have split the children into 3 spelling groups and each group will be given a list of spellings to learn.
 Your child should know which group they are in and will be able to tell you what their spellings are for the week.